 .RODL– in essence it will be the same as the previous `_Intf' file, but without all the extra crud.

 _RodlTypes file to anything you like, or even move the types in it around into different source files (for example into the same file as their related service) as you see fit for the structure of your projects.
 These are now “your” types.
 If you need to make changes to them for new versions of our server, you simply change them in code.

 With that conversion done, you will still need to manually adjust the service implementations themselves, as discussed in the Converting to Code-First topic.

-(Fire will place the deleted items in the Trash, where you can still restore them from manually, if needed).
+(The deleted items will be placed in the Trash or Recycle Bin, where you can still restore them from manually, if needed).